Essentials of Coop Membership

 What Do We Sell?

 The Coop is a one-stop shopping destination.
-We sell local, organic and conventionally grown produce; pasture-raised and grass-fed meat; free-range, organic and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fresh and frozen fish; supplements and vitamins; imported and artisanal cheese; freshly baked bread, muffins, scones and croissants; beer; bulk grains and spices; a large selection of CBD products; environmentally safe cleaning supplies and so much more.
+We sell local, organic, and conventionally grown produce; pasture-raised and grass-fed meat; free-range, organic and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fresh and frozen fish; imported and artisanal cheese; supplements and vitamins; freshly baked bread, muffins, scones and croissants; beer; bulk grains and spices; pet food and products; environmentally friendly cleaning and laundry supplies and so much more.

 Sales are brisk at the Coop.
 Our inventory is replenished more than once every week.
 This means that the products we sell are as fresh as possible.
 The Coop has been buying local since before it was a trendy tag line.
 When our local growing season is in full swing, the vast majority of the Coop’s grown and raised product comes from within the 100- to 200-mile range—this includes many of the more than 40 local small-scale produce farms we buy from.
 Even when our regional growing season ends, we try to buy as close to home as possible.

-Since our inception, the Coop has strived to keep our store free of harmful food.
-Our buyers try to avoid artificial colors, flavors and sweeteners; artificial preservatives and fats; partially hydrogenated oils, and sodium nitrate.
+Since its inception, the Coop has strived to keep its store free of harmful food.
+Our buyers try to avoid artificial colors, flavors, sweeteners, artificial preservatives and fats, partially hydrogenated oils, and sodium nitrate.
 One of the great things about shopping at the Coop is knowing that our buyers are vetting the food—not from a profit-making perspective but rather to meet the needs of our members.

 Our Prices

-Most grocery stores mark up their products anywhere from 30 to 80 percent above wholesale.
-In August of 2020 members voted at a General Meeting to approve a 4% increase to the Coop’s markup, bringing our markup from 21% to 25%.
-This temporary increase has helped us recoup the loss of sales revenue we’ve experienced throughout the pandemic.
-In October 2023 the markup was lowered to 24%.
+Most grocery stores mark up their products 30 to 80 percent above wholesale.
+Our current markup is 24%, and the General Coordinators reevaluate it every October to ensure it is in line with the Coop’s operational needs.
 We continue to be dedicated to making the Coop affordable for all.
-Members who provide proof of one of the above-mentioned income-based assistance will be opted out of the 3% markup increase and keep their prices at the 21% markup.
+Members who provide proof of one of the above-mentioned income-based assistance will keep their prices at the 21% markup.

 How to Be a Good Shopper